To be eligible for admission, you must possess the following:

 – students must buy the required personal protective equipment (PPE) and small tools.
 Required PPE and small tools will be discussed during the first week of classes.

-Amounts listed are the total of tuition, lab and material fees, student service and auxiliary fees for the first two semesters of the 2014/2015 academic year.
+Amounts listed are the total of tuition, lab and material fees, student service and auxiliary fees for the first two semesters of the 2015/2016 academic year.
 Fees are subject to change.
-For further information, refer to Fees and Financial Assistance.
+Refer to our detailed fee information.

 $1,200 for study materials, personal protective equipment and small tools.
 Transportation to and from off-campus work sites, within or in the vicinity of the Greater Toronto Area, is not included in these costs and is the responsibility of the student.